eveloson/rcloneosx/README.md

 ## Fighting bugs

 Fighting bugs are difficult.
 I am not able to test RcloneOSX for all possible user interactions and use.
 From time to time I discover new bugs.
 But I also need support from other users discovering bugs or not expected results.
 If you discover a bug **please** use the [issues](https://github.com/rsyncOSX/rcloneosx/issues) and report it.

-About signing and notarizing of RcloneOSX see below.

-To get an idea of how RcloneOSX is working please see the [intro](https://rsyncosx.github.io/Intro) to RsyncOSX.
-The operation and menus are mostly equal.

 The main view of RcloneOSX.
 ![](images/main1.png)